Nass9/Projects/README.md

     Project on Python/PySpark:

     Resume: For this project we have chosen to work on two IMDb databases found on Kaggle.
-In this project we will process these databases on PySpark in order to develop an analysis on these data.
+We will process these databases on PySpark in order to develop an analysis on these data.

     Database processing on PySpark:
     Quasi-Json decoding